-- b) Scoring will be done by assigning points in the following manner: first place, I point; second place, 2 points; third place, 3 points; fourth place, 4 points; fifth place, 5 points; etc. -lowest score to win.
-DNS, DSQ, and DNF one worse than the number of yachts in the fleet after the mini-qualification races. - c) Ties will be broken by the following algorithm: If two or more skippers are tied for a position, the skipper who finished ahead of the other in the most races wins the tie.
+b) Scoring will be done by assigning points in the following manner: first place, I point; second place, 2 points; third place, 3 points; fourth place, 4 points; fifth place, 5 points; etc. -lowest score to win.
+DNS, DNF, RET, DSQ, and DNE are assigned points equal to I plus the number of yachts in the fleet after the mini-qualification races.

+c) Ties will be broken by the following algorithm: If two or more skippers are tied for a position, the skipper who finished ahead of the other in the most races wins the tie.
 If the tie is not broken, the skipper who finished ahead of the other in the last race wins the tie.
 If necessary, the next to last race will be used to break the tie.
 If the tie is still not broken, the next previous race will be compared, and so on in reverse order.
 If the tie is not broken after all races are compared, it will be declared a tie.
-Note: All races will be considered in breaking ties (including any throwouts). - d) Throwouts: After 5 races are completed, the points for each yacht's poorest race (including DNS, DNF, and DSQ) will be eliminated from the scoring with the exception that, following a hearing, the protest committee may, at its discretion, award a score of DNE to a disqualified yacht that has been found to have dangerously violated NIA Rules Part IV, Sailing Rules, and this race shall not be eliminated from the scoring.
-The next-worse score shall be eliminated.
-After 12 races are completed, the points for each yachts second poorest race (including DNS, DNF and DSQ) will be eliminated from the scoring, with the exception that, following a hearing, the protest committee may, at its discretion, award a score of DNE to a disqualified yacht that has been found to have dangerously violated NIA Rules Part IV, Sailing Rules, and this race shall not be eliminated from the scoring.
-Then next worse score shall be eliminated.
+Note:All races will be considered in breaking ties (including any throwouts).